simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 ### eSATA for Video Editing

 eSATA is a versatile option for video editing professionals who require high-speed data transfer and reliable performance.
-With its faster transfer speeds compared to USB, eSATA allows for seamless editing and rendering of large video files.
-Additionally, eSATA provides a stable connection, minimizing the risk of data loss or corruption during the editing process.
+With its faster transfer speeds compared to USB, eSATA allows for smooth editing and rendering of large video files.
+Also, eSATA provides a stable connection, minimizing the risk of data loss or corruption during the editing process.
 Video editors can benefit from the convenience of eSATA for transferring large video files quickly and efficiently.

 ### eSATA for Data Backup